Continental Currency dollar coin

 The Continental Currency dollar coin (also known as Continental dollar coin, Fugio dollar, or Franklin dollar) was the first pattern coin struck for the United States.
-The coins were minted in 1776 and examples were made on pewter, brass, and silver planchets.
+The coins, which were designed by Benjamin Franklin, were minted in 1776 and examples were made on pewter, brass, and silver planchets.

 History

-The United States started issuing its own banknotes in 1776 after the start of the American Revolutionary War and the signing of the United States Declaration of Independence denominated in Continental Currency.
-While no legislation authorizing a dollar coin has been discovered, no resolutions from July 22, 1776 through September 26, 1778 mentioned the one-dollar banknote, suggesting that it was to have been replaced by a coin.
+The United States started issuing its own banknotes in 1776, denominated in Continental Currency, after the start of the American Revolutionary War and the signing of the United States Declaration of Independence.
+While no legislation authorizing a dollar coin has been discovered, no resolutions from July 22, 1776, through September 26, 1778 mentioned the one-dollar banknote, suggesting that it was to have been replaced by a coin.

 Benjamin Franklin designed both sides of the coin.
 The obverse features the Sun shining sunlight on a sundial, the Latin motto "Fugio" (I flee/fly), and "Mind your business", a rebus meaning "time flies, so mind your business".
 The reverse features 13 chain links representing a plea for the Thirteen Colonies to remain united.

 Controversy over coin status

-An article in the January 2018 issue of The Numismatist argued that the Continental Currency dollar coin may not have been a coin at all, but a token produced in Great Britain as a souvenir.
-The article cited the fact that there is no contemporary record of the pieces having been commissioned by the Continental Congress or in the anywhere in the colonies until long after the revolution.
+An article in the January 2018 issue of The Numismatist argued that the Continental Currency dollar was merely a token produced in Great Britain as a souvenir.
+The article cited the fact that there is no contemporary record of the pieces having been commissioned by the Continental Congress or anywhere in the colonies until long after the revolution.